someyaaltous/Angular-Country-Project/README.md

 - Also the site has a details page includes additional information about any country like border countries, subregion, time zone.

 ## User story
-- As a user, I can see all country in home page
+### As a user, I can
-- AS a user, I can click in any country
+-  See all country in home page
-- As a user, I can see more information about this country in details page
+-  Click in any country to see more information about this country in details page
-- As a user, I can clice on border button to see border countries
+-  Clice on border button to see border countries
-- As a user, I can clice on border countries and go to details page about this country
+-  Clice on border countries and go to details page about this country
-- As a user, I can click on back button to get back to the page before
+-  Click on back button to get back to the page before
-- As I user, if I went to go to home bage I can click in Where in the world? on header
+-  Click in Where in the world? on navBar to go on home bage
-- As I user, I can click on Dark Theme to change mode from light to dark Also, I can reverse the mode from dark to light
+-  Click on Dark Theme to change mode from light to dark Also, I can reverse the mode from dark to light